evanoshea21/Sauce-Apparel-Frontend/README.md

 ## Overview

-This is the front-end repository for an e-Commerce site build for a client using the following tech stack:
+This is the front-end repository for an e-Commerce site built for a client using the following tech stack:

 - The whole full-stack project was written in Typescript for type-safety and explicit object programming
 - React.js bootstrapped with Next.js framework